Uganda: Bobi Wine arrested during rally, his office says | DW | 15.03.2021

 He reported that thousands of his supporters were in arbitrary detention, calling for their release.

-The presidential election frontrunner was under house arrest in January as he contested the election outcome.
+The presidential challenger was under house arrest in January as he contested the election outcome.
 A court later ruled against his arrest.

-President Yoweri Museveni, who has been in office since 1986, was declared the winner.
+President Yoweri Museveni, who has been in power since 1985, was declared the winner.

 More to follow...